vadinnah/Algorithms/README.md

 There are two ways to traverse a graph, **Breadth-First Search (BFS)** or **Depth-First Search (DFS)**.

+**All graph traversal algorithms fall into one of the two methods.**

 Applications of graph search include
 * web crawling
 * social networking